-Learn more about our mission and values here.
+Learn more about our mission and solution here.

 No. Surprised?
 It's because NFI is what's known as a "capacity-building organization".
 We specialize in equipping organizations that serve families (i.e. direct service providers) with training and resources to offer programs to fathers.
 Our work with fatherhood practitioners (who work with hundreds of thousands of fathers per year) multiplies our impact ten-fold!

 No. NFI is an independent, private, 501c3 non-profit organization that pre-dates most government-run and government-funded fatherhood programs.
 In fact, we helped many state governments launch their inaugural fatherhood programs in the 1990s, most of which continue to serve fathers in their communities today.

 National Fatherhood Initiative® receives the vast majority of its funding (revenue) from the sale of programs and other resources, training, technical assistance, and services.
 We receive very little funding from individual donations and private foundations.
 If you would like details on our funding, please visit our profiles at Candid (formerly, GuideStar) profile (candid.org) and Charity Navigator (charitynavigator.org) where you can find the latest publicly available information (e.g. financials) on NFI.
 (You will need to set up a free account to review those details.)

 National Fatherhood Initiative® does not provide legal counsel for child custody cases.
 If you are having custody issues, please contact Parent Help, a service of Child Find of America at 1-800-716-3468 or visit their website for more information.

 National Fatherhood Initiative® does not advocate for fathers' rights, and does not provide advice on legal matters related to the family court system.
 We recommend that you contact Parent Help at 1-800-716-3468 for free, confidential telephone assistance for dads and moms on finding solutions to visitation disputes, mediating co-parenting plans, and understanding custody, child support, and the court system.

 Third, we measure our success through the built-in evaluation tools contained in many of our fatherhood skill-building programs and other resources.

 Finally, we measure our success by assessing the increased capacity of organizations to serve fathers as a result of NFI's capacity building tools and programs.
 To learn more, please see the National Responsible Fatherhood Capacity Building Initiative report here.